nx-lr/protea/readme.md

 ### Syntax

-Trinity derives most of its syntax from JavaScript, so all code blocks are delimited inside curly braces.
+Trinity derives most of its syntax from JavaScript, so all code blocks are delimited inside curly brackets.

 ```dart
 class Person(val firstName: Str, val lastName: Str) {